Allen-Tildesley/examples/README.md

 It is also a compiled language, which means that it is quite efficient, and widely used, so it is easy to find compilers which are optimized for different machine architectures.
-The common tools for parallelizing scientific codesv(OpenMP and MPI) are compatible with Fortran.
+The common tools for parallelizing scientific codes (OpenMP and MPI) are compatible with Fortran.
 The [User Guide](./GUIDE.md) contains some notes to assist in running the programs, and some typical results.